diacoal/swiss-developer-keyboard-layout/README.md

-# Swiss German Developer Keyboard Layout
+# Swiss Developer Keyboard Layout
+For of a project by [Sirius-A](https://github.com/Sirius-A/swiss-german-developer-keyboard-layout), I simply added a swiss-french layout option.
 A slightly modified keyboard layout for swiss programmers.
 The layout is inspired by the [Magerman's Swiss Developer Keyboard](https://www.magerman.com/en/Keyboard.html).